AguaClara/high_rate_sedimentation-DEPRECATED/Calculations/Archive/PAC Dosing.md

 ## PAC Dosing

 **Attention: The calculation for coagulant pump speed (RPM) is outdated.
-Please see [HRS Calculations.md]() in the Calculations folder of our Github repository for a corrected calculation.**
+Please see [Pump Speed and Stock Calculations.md](https://github.com/AguaClara/high_rate_sedimentation/blob/master/Calculations/Pump%20Speed%20and%20Stock%20Calculations.md) in the Calculations folder of our Github repository for a corrected calculation.**

 ```python
 from aide_design.play import*